Local asymptotics for controlled martingales: Proof of Theorem 2.7

-is a subsolution of the finite difference equation after a large time.
-Here~$\Psi$ and~$\Phi_\theta$ are as in Lemma~\ref{l.Psi} and~\ref{l.Phitheta}, respectively, and $s>1$ is a large constant to be selected below.
+is a subsolution of the finite difference equation.
+Here, $\Psi$ and $\Phi_\theta$ are as in Lemmas~\ref{l.Psi} and \ref{l.Phitheta}, respectively, and $s>1$ is a large constant to be selected below.
 Once we show this, the lower bound \eqref{e.theorem1-LB} follows easily from Lemma~\ref{l.monotonicity}.

-Throughout the proof, $C$ and $c$ denote positive constants which may vary in each occurrence and depend only on $(d,R,\sigma,a,\alpha,\delta)$.
-When constants depend on other parameters, we will denote it in the notation, e.g. a constant depending on the above parameters \textit{and} on $r$ will be denoted $C(r)$.
+Throughout the proof, $C$ and $c$ denote positive constants which may vary in each occurrence and depend only on $(d,R,\sigma ,a,\alpha,\delta)$.
+When constants depend on other parameters, we will denote it in the notation, for example, a constant depending on the above parameters \textit{and} on $r$ will be denoted $C(r)$.

 We first fix the parameters (with the exception of $s$).
-With $\alpha>0$ and $\sigma >0$ as in Assumption~\ref{ass.Phi}, we first select $\theta >0$ in the definition of~$\Phi_\theta$ such that
+With $\alpha >0$ and $\sigma>0$ as in Assumption~\ref{ass.Phi}, we first select $\theta>0$ in the definition of $\Phi_\theta$ such that

-We then take $\beta > 0$ in the definition of~$\Psi$ to satisfy
+We then take $\beta> 0$ in the definition of $\Psi$ to satisfy

-\emph{Step 1.} We show that there exists~$T(s)>1$ such that~$\zeta$ defined as in~\eqref{e.zeta} satisfies, for every $x\in \Rd$ and $t\geq T$,
+\emph{Step} 1.
+We show that there exists $T(s)>1$ such that $\zeta$ defined as in \eqref{e.zeta} satisfies, for every $x\in\mathbb{R}^d$ and $t\geq T$,

-According to~\eqref{e.poshomo} and~\eqref{e.sublinear}, for every $t>0$,
+According to \eqref{e.poshomo} and \eqref{e.sublinear}, for every $t>0$,

-Then according to~\eqref{e.Psieq}, \eqref{e.Phitheta} and Assumption~\ref{ass.Phi},
+Then according to \eqref{e.Psieq}, \eqref{e.Phitheta} and Assumption~\ref{ass.Phi},

-Now we simply note that if $t$ is large enough, then by~\eqref{e.theta} and~\eqref{e.beta} we have, for every $|y| \leq C$,
+Now we simply note that if $t$ is large enough, then by \eqref{e.theta} and \eqref{e.beta} we have, for every $|y| \leq C$,